steevaavoo/ManageRDSessions/README.md

-# Goal
+# Introduction

-Develop a module to deal with (and thereby streamline) everyday RD (2012 and above) Session management tasks.
+Developing a module to deal with (and thereby streamline) everyday RD (2012 and above) Session management tasks.

-## Tasks
+## Getting Started

-- [x] Copy progress so far in to Repo
-- [x] Create develop branch for work
-- [x] Split the various manually-executed sections of the script in to useable functions within a module
-- [ ] Develop further functions which would prove useful
-- [ ] Test (in 2012, 2012 R2 and 2016 environments)
-- [ ] Add comment-based help
-- [ ] Publish...?
+1. Import-Module .\pathtomodule\ManageRDSessions\ManageRDSessions.psm1
+2. Requires download of ManageRDSessions folder

-## Tangents
+## Contribute

-- [ ] Make it possible to pipe results of Get-x functions into Do-x functions
-- [ ] See if it's possible to work with a table and select one or more individual sessions to Do-x functions
+Any suggestions for improvements are more than welcome.
+Highlight code and submit [Issues](https://github.com/steevaavoo/ManageRDSessions/issues)